Core Concepts

 What: A machine-readable list of software components in your product.

-Why Required: CRA Article 13(6) requires manufacturers to identify and document components.
+Why required: CRA Article 13(6) requires manufacturers to identify and document components.

 Formats: CycloneDX JSON, SPDX JSON

-Quality Matters: BSI TR-03183 defines quality expectations.
+Quality matters: BSI TR-03183 defines quality expectations.
 CRA Evidence scores your SBOM and highlights gaps.

 See SBOM Guide for details.